-Introduction to doctoral education at KI – Expectations, support and opportunities
+Introduction course for new doctoral students – Expectations, support and opportunities

-All students admitted to doctoral/third cycle education at Karolinska Institutet (KI) have to participate in a general and compulsory introduction to doctoral education within the first year.
+All students admitted to doctoral education at Karolinska Institutet (KI) have to participate in this compulsory introduction course as soon as possible but the latest within the first year.

 Intended learning outcomes